atticlab/eos-es-historyapi/README.md

 # ESHistoryAPI
 History API for Elasticsearch cluster
+In the benchmark testing, real query traffic was redirected to this application.
+The application works stably at 300 simultaneous connections.

 ## Installation
 #### Get source code